Citrus-Software/mikan-docs/docs/references/tpl/world/character.md

 The *world.character* template is intentionally simple:

 - The root joint defines the global position of the rig.
-- No joint orientation is required—orientation is handled automatically.
+- No joint orientation is required, orientation is handled automatically.
 - After the rig is built, all other modules are parented under the world hierarchy.

 Despite its simplicity, this module is essential for maintaining compatibility across the entire animation pipeline.